pkivolowitz/asm_book/section_1/if/README.md

 In this case, the label `T` corresponds to the address to the first letter of the C string "TRUE".

-The occurrences of `.asciz` are invocations of an *assembler directive* the creates a C string.
+The occurrences of `.asciz` on `line 23` and `line 24` are invocations of an *assembler directive* the creates a C string.
 Recall that C strings are NULL terminated.
 The NULL termination is indicated by the `z` which ends `.asciz`.
+There is a similar directive `.ascii` that *does not NULL terminate* the string.

 ## Summary